brahmlower/ansible-factorio/README.md

   - "0.12.35"

   Comments:<br>
-  This is used by the default `download_url` and the tasks related to uncompressing cached server downloads.
+   You must set the `download_checksum` value if you set this variable.
+This value is used in the default `download_url`.

 - Variable: `download_url`<br>
   Default: `"https://www.factorio.com/get-download/{{ server_version }}/headless/linux64"`<br>